Kent Probst, BS, MEd

 Why Prostate Cancer Prevention is Important

-September is Prostate Cancer Awareness month, which provides an opportunity to educate people regarding this disease.
+Prostate cancer awareness provides an opportunity to educate people regarding this disease.
 Since the risk of prostate cancer increases with age, it’s important that men become aware of prostate cancer prevention.

 After skin cancer, prostate cancer is the most common form of cancer in men.